Pithikos/Geoexplorer/README.md

       'scheduler'
       NEXT_SEARCH_WAIT        -> Seconds to wait before going scanning next box

-The 'service' entry is used as a template by the services and should not be altered.
+The 'service' entry (not shown above) is used as a template by the services and should not be altered.